 Irritable bowel syndrome (IBS) is a chronic gastrointestinal disorder characterized by alterations in motility, stool consistency and frequency, and urgency.
-It is generally classified into three subtypes: constipation predominant, diarrhea predominant, and mixed.
-Our analysis focuses on IBS-D, the diarrhea predominant subtype.
-Limited treatment options are currently available for IBS and only a few drugs have secured an FDA approval for IBS-D. Treatment options include antidepressants (off-label), motor stimulants (off-label), anticholinergic agents (off-label), a 5-HTR modulator (Sebela Pharmaceuticals’ Lotronex), and two recently approved agents: Salix Pharmaceuticals’ Xifaxan, an antibiotic, and Allergan’s Viberzi, an opioid delta receptor antagonist.
+It is generally classified into three subtypes: constipation predominant, diarrhea predominant, and mixed; this analysis focuses on IBS-D, the diarrhea-predominant subtype.
+Treatment options for IBS are limited, and only a few drugs have secured FDA approval specifically for IBS-D. Current treatments include antidepressants (off-label), motor stimulants (off-label), anticholinergic agents (off-label), a 5-HTR modulator (Sebela Pharmaceuticals’ Lotronex), and two recently approved agents: an antibiotic (Salix Pharmaceuticals’ Xifaxan) and an opioid delta receptor antagonist (Allergan’s Viberzi).

 Kristine Mackin, is an analyst on the immune and inflammatory disorders team at Decision Resources Group.
 She currently focuses on respiratory diseases, including asthma and COPD.
 She holds a doctorate in biochemistry from Brandeis University, where she studied the evolution of bacteriorhodopsin and the relationship between type I and type II rhodopsins.
 During her in Chemistry at Carleton College, she researched proinsulin processing.
 Prior to joining DRG, Dr. Mackin was involved with literature and market research for a new company pitch during an internship at Puretech Ventures in Boston, MA.